Carrie Meek: U.S. House of Representatives

 Meek believed that her district was undercounted in the 1990 Census and that the votes of her constituents were not represented correctly in the 2000 presidential election.
 Meek and other members of the U.S. House of Representatives objected to the 25 electoral votes from Florida that George W. Bush narrowly won after a contentious recount.
 Because no U.S. senator joined her objection, it had to be dismissed during the certification of the votes of the Electoral College by Vice President Al Gore while he was overseeing the recount that was his vice presidential role in the senate.
 Gore had been Bush's opponent in the race.

 Meek never lost a race for reelection to the U.S. House of Representatives.
 She announced that she would not seek re-election in the 2002 election, and retired from the House at the end of her term in January 2003.
 Her son, Kendrick Meek, ran for her vacated seat and succeeded her.

 Personal life

 Meek was married twice.
 Her husbands were Lucius Davis and Harold Meek.
 Both marriages ended in divorce.
-She had three children, two daughters, Lucia Davis-Raiford and Sheila Davis, and a son, Kendrick Meek.
+She had three children, two daughters, and a son, Kendrick Meek.

-Renown for liberal opinions, folksy yet powerful oratory, and colorful Republican bashing, once while discussing why she was a Democrat, she said, “The last Republican that did something for me was Abraham Lincoln”.
+Renown for liberal opinions, folksy yet powerful oratory, and colorful Republican bashing, once while discussing why she was a Democrat, she said, "The last Republican that did something for me was Abraham Lincoln".

 After her retirement from politics, she spent much of her time running the Carrie Meek Foundation, which she had founded in 2001 to provide resources and opportunities for those living in her Miami-Dade community.
 She stepped down for health reasons in 2015.

 She died at her home in Miami on November 28, 2021, at the age of 95.